awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

 ## Step 5: Create the AWS CodeDeploy Resources<a name="create-blue-green-codedeploy"></a>

-Use the following steps to create your AWS CodeDeploy application, the Application Load Balancer target group for the AWS CodeDeploy deployment group, and the AWS CodeDeploy deployment group\.
+Use the following steps to create your CodeDeploy application, the Application Load Balancer target group for the CodeDeploy deployment group, and the CodeDeploy deployment group\.

-**To create AWS CodeDeploy resources**
+**To create CodeDeploy resources**

-1. Use the [create\-application](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-application.html) command to create an AWS CodeDeploy application\.
+1. Use the [create\-application](https://docs.aws.amazon.com/cli/latest/reference/deploy/create-application.html) command to create an CodeDeploy application\.
 Specify the `ECS` compute platform\.

    ```
    aws deploy create-application --application-name tutorial-bluegreen \